 The numbers listed below make reference to help that is offered by Central Penn College.

 84% of incoming freshmen (43 total) were awarded scholarships at Central Penn College, averaging $5,420.00 a piece.
 This puts it in the top 50th percentile among colleges and universities nationwide.

 In addition to scholarships, 63% of first-year students (32 total) got federal grant aid, averaging $5,806.00 per person.

 The next table shows grant and scholarship distributions by income for first-year students getting any form of federally-funded Title IV aid, including Federal PLUS loans.

 |Income Level||Percent of Freshman||Average Assistance|

-The table above displays undergrads who are getting Title IV aid which is federal assistance from the government in the form of grants, loans, and work-study.
-Learn more.
+The table above displays undergrads who are getting Title IV aid, federal aid from the government including loans, grants or work-study.
+Learn more here.

 98% of the 51 undergraduates at Central Penn College receive some sort of grant aid.
 This is a total of about 48 students getting an average of $10,607.00 per person.

 More about our data sources and methodologies.